-I find that the packaged bread sold as panini bread in the UK and the US can be rather bland, so if you don’t cram it full of intensely tasty filling, the overall effect will just be blandness.
-And for some reason, it seems a common mistake to put as much filling into a panini as you would a regular sandwich, which is not enough.
+I find that the packaged bread sold as panini bread in the supermarkets can be on the bland side, so if you don’t cram it full of intensely tasty filling, the overall effect will just be… blandness.
+Especially if the filling is less than generous.

 Result?
 A rich filling which is nicely offset by the thick, crispy bread, without being drowned out.
 Just try drowning out this crazy, gooey mix of All Things Umami.